-How to handle stress in relationships
+How to Handle Stress in Relationships

 In addition, most people are confused about what it takes to create happy, successful, long-term interpersonal relationships.

-What matters is how a couple talks over these stressful problems either reduces or magnifies the tensions caused by the initial problem
+What matters is how a couple talks over these stressful problems either reduces or magnifies the tensions caused by the initial problem.

 How To Deal With Relationship Stress